Taryn Nash Sherman

-Taryn Nash focuses her practice on business litigation, serving clients in a variety of areas including complex commercial litigation, First Amendment, Open Records/Sunshine Law, nuisance claims, insurance recovery and more.
-As a former college-athlete, Taryn is passionate about providing her clients with exceptional and skillful representation at all stages of litigation to achieve her client's goals.
+Taryn Nash Sherman focuses her practice on business litigation, serving clients in a variety of areas including complex commercial litigation, First Amendment, Open Records/Sunshine Law, nuisance claims, insurance recovery, class actions and appellate work.
+As a former college athlete, Taryn is passionate about providing her clients with exceptional and skillful representation at all stages of litigation to achieve her client’s goals.

 Taryn joined the firm after working as a summer associate in 2015 and 2016, where she was responsible for conducting research, writing memos and briefing attorneys in the areas of attorney-client privilege, products liability, warranties, the Computer Fraud and Abuse Act, CERCLA, Kansas Consumer Protection Act, Kansas B2 class actions and various employment laws.

 As a Kansas City native, Taryn enjoys being active in the community that raised her.
 Taryn devotes time to coaching and instructing young girls interested in or playing competitive volleyball.
 Taryn frequently works with students at her alma mater, University of Missouri – Kansas City School of Law, by conducting mock-interviews and assisting with bar prep activities.
 Taryn is also a board member on the inaugural Young Professional’s Board - Special Olympics Missouri, which is focused on integrating the time, talents and interest of young professionals in Missouri to further the mission of Special Olympics in Missouri.
 As the daughter of a special-education educator, Taryn enjoys serving this organization, and can often be found volunteering at a local Special Olympics event or tournament.

 - Author, "The Past, Present, and Future of Courthouses in Greater Kansas City: Cass County & Johnson County, Missouri," KAnsas Counselor, September 2020